 Sarcastic Confession: He and Janet admit to their relationship at one point, but then they portray it so nonsensically that everyone just assumes the pair were screwing with them.

 A girl who lapses into a strong Celtic accent when she gets angry, which seems to be her default reaction to distractions.
 She's the Headmaster's daughter, so it's possible she's had prior exposure to supernatural weirdness (which would explain her non-reaction to Mort).
 She is very good with bow and arrow, to the point of intercepting one of Winsbury's arrows in flight.
-For extra Hidden Depths points, she quotesWilliam Shakespeare, and not one of the best-known works, but Timon of Athens.As mentioned above, she's dating Winsbury; they've kept it a secret from the other students so far.Her first name, and relationship with Winsbury, are also a reference to the song "Willie O'Winsbury".Her last name is a reference to the Welsh folk song "The Maid of Llanwellyn".
+For extra Hidden Depths points, she quotesWilliam Shakespeare, and not one of the best-known works, but Timon of Athens.As mentioned above, she's dating Winsbury; they kept it a secret from the other students, but eventually came clean.Her first name, and relationship with Winsbury, are also a reference to the song "Willie O'Winsbury".Her last name is a reference to the Welsh folk song "The Maid of Llanwellyn".

 Fiery Redhead: While often serious and mature, Janet has a temper (as demonstrated when Mort tried to scare her) and is something of a "romantic dork", as Word of God states that is part of the reason for keeping her relationship with Winsbury under wraps.